2023 Brown and White Scrimmage

 Academic Excellence

-The Bonnies garnered a cumulative team GPA of 3.30 during the academic year.
-A total of 29 Bonnies Baseball student-athletes own cumulative GPAs of better than 3.0 while 16 members of the team have accumulated a GPA of better than 3.5.
+St. Bonaventure baseball achieved a cumulative team GPA of 3.41 through the completion of the spring semester.
+A total of 36 Bonnies baseball student-athletes own cumulative GPAs of better than 3.0 while an impressive 28 members of the team posted a cumulative GPA of better than 3.5.

 Read the full release here.